 Overview: The Treasurer's investment activities are governed by the Treasurer's published investment policy that was developed in accordance with the State statute.
-Investments are recorded at fair market value.
+Investments are recorded at fair market value, with the exception of Commercial Paper and investments in the Illinois Technology Program which are valued at amortized cost.
 Short-term investments have a maturity date of less than one year.
 Unrealized gains and losses are accounted for in the investment in which the change in fair value occurred.
 In addition, the Treasurer's Office has adopted its own investment practices that supplement the statutory requirements.